charliehoward/NorthPoint-Installer/README.md

 ### Changelog

+###### Update 3.3.5.1

+Fixed issue with dark mode being enabled even with box not ticked.
+Because old people.
+Fixed issue with installer only working on second launch, it should now work on first launch.

 ###### Update 3.3.5.0

-Disabled Windows night mode by default because old people and updated Chandler's Ford IP.
+Disabled Windows dark mode by default because old people and updated Chandler's Ford IP.

 ###### Update 3.3.4.0